 Some paperwork, though, is needed (by law), making it mandatory.
-This doesn’t mean it has to be boring, though.
-That paperwork can fulfill purposes other than having agreements signed, which is why it has to be as much a part of a good onboarding experience as training.
+This doesn’t mean that paperwork is boring.
+As paperwork can fulfill purposes other than having agreements signed, which is why it should be a part of a good onboarding experience as training.

 To help you bring in talented employees and onboard them in the best way possible, here are some new hire paperwork pointers for new employees.